retentioneering/retentioneering-tools/docs/source/compare.rst

         # convert bool to int:
         return int(has_conf_trans)

-It's very straight-forward.
-Again, function confirmed_purch takes single user trajecotry as an argument (as pandas dataframe) and returns a single numerical value.
+It's very straightforward.
+Again, function confirmed_purch() takes single user trajecotry as an argument (as pandas dataframe) and returns a single numerical value.
 Let's compare our groups using confirmed_purch metric: